Increases the number of days a charitable organization may offer bingo, from 10 to 16 a month.

 - Casino tax revenues have not fixed budget problems in other states.
 Casino states have budget problems no less severe than New Hampshire's and casino revenues are declining nationwide.
 In fact, racinos may become a tax drain in some states.
 Maryland passed a racino law and that state has considered using taxpayer money to prop up two bankrupt racetracks — and as of 2011, casino developers had purchased licenses for only half the number of authorized slot machines.

-- Of all states with legalized slot machines or casinos, everyone has either a sales or income tax, all but 5 have both.
+- Of all states with legalized slot machines or casinos, every one has either a sales or income tax: all but five have both.

 - Gambling interests are overstating revenue projections.
 Slots revenue may not arrive in time to fix immediate budget deficits.
 First license and operating revenues would be received no earlier than about 24 months after a legalization vote (the typical elapsed time in the seven most recent racino states).